astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

-Determines whether the file having the specified `pathname` exists on the disk or not.
+Determines whether the file having the specified `pathname` exists on the filesystem or not.

 ##### Returns

-`true` if the specified `pathname` is not blank, and if it contains the fully-qualified pathname of a file that currently exists on the disk, or `false` otherwise.
+`true` if the specified `pathname` is not blank, and if it contains the fully-qualified pathname of a file that currently exists on the filesystem, or `false` otherwise.

 ##### Parameters